zio/zio-config/docs/intro/index.md

 ### Notable features

+The main design choice that we made is, describe once and for all, and use the description for various actions.
-zio-config exposes an intuitive language, that allows you to describe your configuration.
+Hence, zio-config exposes an intuitive language, that allows you to describe your configuration.

 _Note_ : We will be using the term "configuration description" quite often acrosss the documentation